arc-language/arc-lang/parser/PACKAGE.md

 	// ExitLogicalAndExpression is called when exiting the logicalAndExpression production.
 	ExitLogicalAndExpression(c *LogicalAndExpressionContext)

+	// ExitBitOrExpression is called when exiting the bitOrExpression production.
+	ExitBitOrExpression(c *BitOrExpressionContext)

+	// ExitBitXorExpression is called when exiting the bitXorExpression production.
+	ExitBitXorExpression(c *BitXorExpressionContext)

+	// ExitBitAndExpression is called when exiting the bitAndExpression production.
+	ExitBitAndExpression(c *BitAndExpressionContext)

 	// ExitEqualityExpression is called when exiting the equalityExpression production.
 	ExitEqualityExpression(c *EqualityExpressionContext)

 	// ExitRelationalExpression is called when exiting the relationalExpression production.
 	ExitRelationalExpression(c *RelationalExpressionContext)

+	// ExitShiftExpression is called when exiting the shiftExpression production.
+	ExitShiftExpression(c *ShiftExpressionContext)

 	// ExitRangeExpression is called when exiting the rangeExpression production.
 	ExitRangeExpression(c *RangeExpressionContext)